paich64/C64MEGA65/README.md

 and modern devices such as the SD2IEC and the Ultimate-II+).
 It happens more often than not, that the core is recognized as real hardware by software.

-Yet, at this moment, our MEGA65 version of the MiSTer core is stil lacking some nice features such as:
+Yet, at this moment, our MEGA65 version of the MiSTer core is still lacking some nice features such as:

 * Use the MEGA65's physical drive as a C1581